The Innovative Way Margaret Johnson Attracts the Right Clients

 Mackenzie MedWrite helps medical communications agencies, medical education agencies, research organizations, and other clients communicate with healthcare professionals and other professional audiences, so they can innovate or help their clients innovate.
 Margaret specializes in medical/scientific writing and editing, and medical education materials for healthcare professionals.

-Course in Freelance Marketing Helps Margaret Grow Her Business in the Recession
+Course in Freelance Marketing Helps Margaret Grow Her Business During Pandemic

 Margaret took my online course Finding the Freelance Clients You Deserve during the COVID-19 pandemic.
 Despite the pandemic and the recession that followed, she was able to start growing her freelance business, Mackenzie MedWrite.